35percent/11tystarter/src/posts/ayllesbury-planning-decision-quashed.md

 ### Southark and NHG - authors of their own misfortune

+This is not a case where Southwark have been unwittingly tripped up by some legal technicality, as they suggest in the Southwark News (link).
 The High Court case has not caused this problem (delay?
 See Cllr Dennis, NHG quotes,  Southwark News) - Southwark Council and NHG have.
 First, by jointly agreeing to put the OPP to one side for Phase 2B, instead of making a detailed application under the terms of the OPP.
 Second, with a planning manouvre that was supposed to guarantee the validity of the OPP, but which fell foul of the law.
 The net result is that we have one valid permission that should have been used to advance Phase 2B, but wasn't, and one, half-born, that Southwark and NHG want to use, but whose validity is now in doubt.